-How to start out with RGraph - a basic implementation.
-This bit of information is an easy way in to how RGraph works and how it can be implemented on your website.
+How to start out with RGraph - a basic chart.
+This bit of information is an easy way to understand how RGraph works and how you can use it on your website.

 - Suggested layout for RGraph

 - Alternative structure for RGraph

 An alternative layout for the RGraph libraries that could also be used.
-This method incorporates dates in the filenames and as a result can make upgrading to a newer RGraph release quickers and easier.
+This layout includes dates in the filenames and so can make upgrading to a newer RGraph release quicker and easier.

 - The $p and $a functions

 These functions can make finding problems with your code easier.
 So much in fact that you may want to add them to your own code.

 - Suggested layout for RGraph

 Integration with server side scripting

-Learn how to integrate RGraph with your server-side scripts.
-This page has examples of using the PHP MySQL, MySQLi and PDO extensions, how to make AJAX requests, saving your (canvas) charts as images and how to read CSV data.
+Learn how to make AJAX requests, saving your (canvas) charts as images and how to read CSV data.

 Integration with PHP and MySQL using the MySQL extension

 Information about integrating RGraph with the older PHP MySQL extension.
-The older MySQL extension in PHP has been deprecated for some time now but is still in use and is a very easy way to interface with the database.
+This extension has been deprecated for some time now but is still in use and is a easy way to connect to your database.

 Integration with PHP and MySQL using the MySQLi extension

 Information about integrating RGraph with the PHP MySQLi extension.
-The MYSQLi extension is a newer way that PHP has available to communicate with the MySQL database server.
+The MYSQLi extension is a newer way that PHP has available to connect to your MySQL database server.